RU09342-Spring2023/git-github-foundations-tranbr74/README_UPDATE.md

 # :wave: The Basics of GitHub

-Brandon Tran has read and has a somewhat understanding of how to use GitHub.
+Brandon Tran has read and has an OKAY understanding of how to use GitHub.

 ## 🤓 Course overview and learning outcomes